lazyguru/docker-m2-base/example-use/README.md

 shouldn't care about the contents of this directory on the host and only need the docker instances to access it this can be ignored.

+### Magento directory
 Install Magento2 into the magento sub-directory.
 This directory will be exposed to the nginx and php containers as a volume.
 You can make changes to files in this directory and the containers will see them instantly

+### Nginx directory
+The nginx directory is used for loading site definitions.
+An example is provided for you here.
+You can run using this config without modification.
+It is derived from the sample provided by Magento

 ## Running
 * Copy docker-compose.yml to your project directory (should contain an empty data subdirectory and a magento directory containing your Magento source)